VectorInformatik/clickboard-examples/events/can_pong/tutorial/can_pong.md

 ## Game logic

-You win if you reach 5 points first.
+You win if you reach 5 points first, but...

+If after 30 seconds no player scored, the ball is reset.
-If 3 draws due to a timeout occur, the player with more points wins.
+If this happens 3 times the player with more points wins.
 If both still have the same number of points, the whole game is a draw.

 ![Game Logic](media/game_logic.png)